rlim0x61/hashcomp.sh/README.md

 $./hashcomp.sh [directory you trust] [directory you don't trust and want to compare] [md5sum|sha1sum|sha256sum|sha512sum]

 [*] Choose only one algorithm at time.
 Always in the order as shown above.

+[*] A folder called results will be created after finishing script execution.

 # Test Cases